-9 - Tax receivables and payables
+8 - Tax receivables and payables

 Receivables for income taxes represent receivables from individual governments for direct taxation (IRES and income taxes in various countries) which should be recovered within the next year as well as receivables for withholdings made by the US companies following payment of interest charges on infragroup loans and dividends distributed to the Parent Company.
-Compared to 31 December 2011, the value dropped to €576 thousand.
+The amount was down by \notin 94 thousand compared with 31 December 2012.

 Income tax payables are made up of current taxes relating to the year still to liquidate and represent the amounts that the companies must pay to the tax authorities of the respective countries.
 These payables are calculated according to the tax rates currently in force in each country.
-Foreign tax payables were &2,035 thousand (2011: &1,627 thousand in 2011), while Italian tax payables were &68 thousand (2011: &104 thousand in 2011).
+Payables for foreign taxes amounted to \notin 1,397 thousand (2012: \notin 2,035 thousand), while Italian tax payables were \notin 260 thousand (2012: \notin 68 thousand).